hamdanal/python-stubs/README.md

 ## TODO

 The project is already useful as is, but there are still some things to do:
-- [ ] The stubs are very incomplete; they are just enough to make Pylance *happy*.
+- [ ] Some stubs are incomplete; they are just enough to make Pylance *happy*.
 - [ ] The stubs are not tested.
-Must add pyright, mypy, stubtest and optionally pytype.
+Should be tested with pyright, mypy, stubtest and optionally pytype.
 - [ ] No CI is set up yet.

 ## List of available stubs